rmnavarro/APM/README.md

 To execute this application you must create a mongoDB database, and get its connection link.
 The link must be included in a ".env" file as a variable named "MONGODB_URL".

-This is a simple APM web application that is able to control the current state and end state of applications used by each business process of a company.
+Web Application to control the applications utilized by each business process and location at a project level
-The applications can be hierarchically divided by projects, business capabilities, and locations.

 The application is still on early stages.
 It lacks some functionalities and some bugs were not addressed.